PaulHatch/simpleelastic/readme.md

 # Types and Serialization

-In SimpleElastic generally follows the pattern that requests to elasticsearch is untyped and open, while responses are serialized to specific response types.
+In SimpleElastic generally follows the pattern that requests to Elasticsearch is untyped and open, while responses are serialized to specific response types.
 The main search method for example uses the following signature: